kabarton62/transfer-week-demo/README.md

   1. **docker-install.sh**: Install Docker engine on Ubuntu
   2. **add-user.sh**:       Add users on an Ubuntu server and distribute private keys (in the worst way possible)
   3. **mutillidae.sh**:     Deploy a Mutillidae Docker container
-  4. **ssh.ps1**:           Start a SSH shell using a Windows PowerShell script (so there's not a lot of time spent troubleshooting failed SSH attempts).
+  4. **ssh-login.bat**:           Start a SSH shell using a Windows batch script (so there's not a lot of time spent troubleshooting failed SSH attempts).
 The script downloads an SSH-RSA private key and uses that key to ssh into shell-box.
   5. **deluser.sh**:        Delete all those users we added and their ssh-rsa keys
   6. **revshell-gen.sh**:   Used to generate reverse shells for each student, assuming the usernames are p4401 through p4430.
 Obviously won't work if the username  doesn't fit this format.